Introduction

 Conclusion

 In this guide, you installed and deployed a Vendure application to a production environment.
-You also configured Vendure to use Vultr Object Storage, a Vultr Managed Database for PostgreSQL, and Vultr Managed Database for Caching.
+You also configured Vendure to use Vultr Object Storage, a Vultr Managed Database for PostgreSQL, and Vultr Managed Database for Valkey.
 For more information about Vendure, visit the official documentation.

 More Information